 This private island offers the perfect space to play, roam and relax with timeless style and endless bliss.
 Get ready to experience unexpected treats and indulgences, Amilla specializes in surprising its guests and pampering them while offering them a personalized Katheeb (guest experience).
 Explore 23.5 hectares of the island, one of the largest and more spacious Maldives resorts where 70% of the island is untouched.
 Discover the ultimate feeling of unparalleled freedom on secret beaches that will exceed your expectations.

-Amilla Maldives offers 67 Villas and Residences designed by acclaimed Australian architect, Kelvin Ho, whose minimalist design is a contemporary twist on traditional Maldivian bungalows, featuring bold geometry and natural materials.
+Amilla Maldives offers 67 Villas and Residences designed by acclaimed Australian architect, Kelvin Ho, whose minimalist design is a contemporary twist on traditional Maldivian bungalows.
 Guests have a choice of water villas, treehouse villas, or boho bungalows, each of them offering a unique and beautiful view.
-They also have two-bedroom villas or Residences that host up to six – perfect for families and groups of friends.
+There also are two-bedroom villas or Residences that host up to six guests – perfect for families and groups of friends.
 Every single property has its own pool and spacious outdoor garden or terrace.

-Amilla cuisine offers different options to all their guests; from healthy and immunity-boosting food and drinks, vegan, paleo, keto, and dairy-free options in their world-class menus.
+Amilla cuisine offers different options to all their guests; from healthy and immunity-boosting food and drinks, to vegan, paleo, keto, and dairy-free options in their world-class menus.
 Whether you’re craving Italian, Japanese or south Indian food, Amilla has a variety of options that will delight their guests’ palate.
-Rotate between various restaurants so that you keep experiencing something new each day, no matter how long you’re staying here.
-Choose from a selection of meal plans to suit your needs.
+Rotate between various restaurants so that you keep experiencing something new each day.

 Infinite excitement or ultimate relaxation?
 Whatever your style of holiday is, Amilla has more than enough activities and excursions to keep you occupied, no matter how long you stay.